Mike Toglia Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks fifth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks sixth in the league.

-- The Marlins have the 21st-ranked team ERA across all MLB pitching staffs (4.47).
+- The Marlins have the 21st-ranked team ERA among all league pitching staffs (4.42).

-- The Marlins rank 17th in baseball in home runs surrendered (58 total, 1.2 per game).
+- Marlins pitchers combine to allow 59 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- The righty last appeared on Saturday against the San Francisco Giants, when he threw 5 2/3 innings, allowing four earned runs while giving up five hits.
+- His last appearance was on Saturday against the San Francisco Giants, when the lefty tossed 6 1/3 scoreless innings while giving up just one hit.

+- In nine games this season, the 25-year-old has a 4.60 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .286 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.